Returning to Auckland

-Attending the welcome back party
+Attending the welcome back session

 This is usually held in the second week of classes each semester (March or July).
 We’ll email your invitation.
 You’ll be able to mingle with other returned students, share stories and find out more about the long-term benefits of your international experience.

-Attending pre-departure for outgoing students
+Pre-departure for outgoing exchange students

 Join the Study Abroad Students’ Society

 The Study Abroad Students’ Society (SASS) is a club which consists of returned alumni and current incoming exchange students.
 It is a great way to get involved, share your passion for exchange and provide new students with an awesome experience at the University.